viveksinghggits/akcess/README.md

 `akcess` is not available currently using OS package managers.
 You will have to install it by downloading the release from GitHub.

-Go to [releases page](https://github.com/viveksinghggits/akcess/releases) and find download the appropriate binary for your operating system and architecture, using either `curl` or `wget` commands.
-And eventual move it to your `PATH`.
+Go to [releases page](https://github.com/viveksinghggits/akcess/releases) and download the appropriate binary for your operating system and architecture, using either `curl` or `wget` commands.
+And move it to your `PATH`.

 ### Linux

-You can figure out the operating system details using the command
+You can figure out the operating system details using the below command

 ```
 » uname -a